neuronsimulator/nrn/modelspec/programmatic/topology/secspec.rst

 sec= for functions
 ~~~~~~~~~~~~~~~~~~

 Many NEURON functions refer to a specific Section.
-To specify the Section,
+In recent versions of NEURON,
+most of these either are available as section methods or take a section or segment
+directly.
+For older code or for the remaining exceptions, the active section may
-use a ``sec=`` keyword argument.
+be specified using a ``sec=`` keyword argument.

 For example: